TronsGuitar/aces-jacks-zero-alexaskill/instructions/5-customization.md

 3.  **New sentences to respond to your users.** There are several sentences and responses that you will want to customize for your skill.

-    1.  **Go back to your copy of [index.js]((https://github.com/TronsGuitar/aces-jumbles-zilch-alexaskill/blob/master/lambda/src/index.js)).**
+    1.  **Go back to your copy of [index.js]((https://github.com/TronsGuitar/aces-jacks-zero-alexaskill/blob/master/lambda/src/index.js)).**

-    2.  **Look for lines like this: this.response.speak('Welcome to Aces Jumble Zilch guessing game.
+    2.  **Look for lines like this: this.response.speak('Welcome to Aces Jacks Zero guessing game.
 You have played '."** These are strings that hold phrases for Alexa to respond with.
 Customize them to make it as varied and conversational as time allows.

     3.  **Continue through index.js until you reach the bottom of the file.**  This will ensure that you cover each of the Alexa responses that you need to update.